6 Global Consumer Trends to Watch in 2022-2024

 41% of consumers say that they are willing to pay extra to receive same-day shipping.

-Annual on-demand consumer spending is about $57.6 billion, and it is only expected to grow.
+Annual on-demand consumer spending was about $57.6 billion in 2020, and it is only expected to grow.

 Obviously, the typical food delivery giants like Grubhub and Uber Eats are taking advantage of this consumer trend.